fredericbonnet/helena/docs/pages/helena-dialect/commands/dict.md

 ```

 - ✅ usage

-- `add`

 - ✅ should add `value` for a new `key`
 - ✅ should replace the value for an existing `key`

 - Exceptions

   - ✅ wrong arity

     The subcommand will return an error message with usage when
     given the wrong number of arguments.

   - ✅ invalid key

 #### <a id="dict-subcommands-operations-remove"></a>`remove`